Gigaspaces/xap-docs/site/content/xap110adm/xap-cloud.markdown

 # Installing XAP

 {{%warning "Warning"%}}
-Running the install twice might lead to errors in the uninstall step therefore it is not recommended.
+Running the install twice might lead to errors in the uninstall step, therefore it is not recommended.
 {{%/warning%}}

 Once the configuration step is completed, you can simply run the following command from within the tool directory: